Is Italy a Country?

 Italy became a country in 1861 after centuries of invasions, civil wars, and colonizations.

-Before that date, Italy had been divided for centuries, with many independent states and reigns under different dominations.
+Before that date, Italy had been divided for centuries, with many independent states, and reigned under different dominations.

 This situation created social and political instability and inner tensions, culminating in the independence movements in the XIX century.

 It is complicated to unravel the history of this complex and turbulent country; however, some pivotal moments can help you understand Italian history throughout the centuries.

 Italian history dates back to ancient times.
 Invasions and colonization from different populations have characterized it.

 The name Italy comes from the Italics, an Indo-European population that came to Italy from Eastern Europe.

 The most famous stage in Italian history is perhaps the rise of the Roman Empire.
 But, before the Romans, several populations inhabited Italy.